 Sounds great.
 First, though, let’s discuss the characteristics that make a strong policy.

-You see, there are many policies that offer limited benefits.
+You see, many policies on the market offer limited benefits.

 You don’t want to mess with those policies.
 The worst thing that could happen is you file a claim, expect a payout, and don’t receive one.

-So, let’s first discuss the basic elements needed in any disability insurance policy for nurses.
+So, let’s first discuss the basic elements (I feel) needed in any disability insurance policy for nurses.
 We will then discuss additional insurance options and riders.

 Disability Insurance Policy Basics